RailsRulesTheWorld/sublime-js-snippet-patch/README.md

 # sublime-js-snippet-patch

-Remove semicolon from default snippet's of if,for.To replace the <Target Directory>/Packages/JavaScript.sublime-package directly.
+Remove semicolon from default snippet's of if,for.To replace the 'Target Directory'/Packages/JavaScript.sublime-package directly.